-First two hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £21 or £22.50 which includes a £10 food voucher.
+First two hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £25.50.
+HGVs can pay £27 to include a £10 food voucher.

 Prices are paid using PayByPhone - more details.
 The location code is 2434.

 The fees are strictly enforced by CP Plus.

 The services's car park is a base for a local park & share scheme.
 It is connected by public footpath to Hugh Hill Lane and the wider road network of Thorne.